Homemade Nut Milk – Almond

 Let sit for 2 hours

-Add almonds and 4 cups of water to a high-speed blender.
+Step 3: Add 1 cup of almonds and 2 1/2 – 4 cups of water to a high-speed blender.
 Blend on high for about 2 minutes.
 I stay pretty true to those two minutes.

-Little by litte, strain through a nut milk bag into a large bowl.
+Step 4: Little by little, strain through a nut milk bag into a large bowl.
 It may get messy at first, but you’ll soon find a rhythm that works for you.
 Continue to strain little by little until all of the milk has been quenched from the nut milk bag.

 (Optional) If adding sweetener, vanilla or salt, add to the jar and shake well.